Comparing bifold door materials: wood, aluminium, composite and glass

 The best composite bifold door: Vufold Ultra range

-The Vufold Ultra range is the ultimate combination of a timber frame and aluminium cladding.
+The Vufold Ultra range of external folding doors is the ultimate combination of a timber frame and aluminium cladding.
 The Ultra range has one of the best U-values in the country with quality that will be hard to beat.

 - Minimal maintenance

 - Fully weather tested

 - Available sizes: 1.8m – 4.8m